philipturner/differentiation/README.md

 # Differentiation

 A workaround for enabling differentiation in Swift until the standard library officially supports it.
-Note that this is not needed in Swift development builds, and it may not reflect the most recent commits to the standard library.
+This is not needed in Swift development builds, and it may not reflect the most recent commits to the standard library.

+> Note: There are bugs in Swift's current implementation of differentiation.
+Proceed at your own risk.

 ## How to Use